CFMIP/COSPv2.0/README.txt

       *) NetCDF4 (http://www.unidata.ucar.edu/software/netcdf/)
       *) CMOR2 (www2-pcmdi.llnl.gov/cmor/download/)

-      The drivers are located at COSPv2.0/driver/src/ and you need to build the main COSP code BEFORE building the drivers.
+      The drivers are located at driver/src/
-        cd driver/src
+      You need to build the main COSP code prior to building the drivers. cd driver/src
         make -f Makefile.v1.4 cosp     !
 Build COSP source code make -f Makefile.v1.4          !
-Build driver for COSP (v1.4.0) This will make the executable cosp_test_v2.0
+Build driver for COSP (v1.4.0) This will make the executable cosp_test_v1.4
                OR
         make -f Makefile.v2.0 cosp     !
 Build COSP source code (same for both v1.4 and v2.0) make -f Makefile.v2.0          !
-Build driver for COSP (v2.0) This will make the executable cosp_test_v1.4
+Build driver for COSP (v2.0) This will make the executable cosp_test_v2.0
       For a detailed description of the two drivers, see the user documentation.

    *) COSP source code ONLY.
-      The main COSP source code is located at COSPv2.0/src/.
+      The main COSP source code is located in src/.
 The Makefile will need to be modified to fit your systems architecture.
         cd src/
         make clean